Welcome to Midwest Ohio Baseball • • HomeContact UsYour Privacy

 2. No game shall be started or commenced where lightning is present or there is a tornado warning (As distinguished from a watch).
 Once the game is started, the umpire in chief alone shall be responsible for such determinations.

-3. If a game is called due to inclement weather or darkness, it shall be a completed game if official (after the 5th inning has been completed (4½ innings completed if the home team is ahead) in a seven (7) inning game or after the 4th inning has been completed (3½ innings if the home team is ahead) in a six (6) inning game).
+3. If a game is called due to inclement weather or darkness, it shall be a completed game if official (4 completed innings for 6 inning games and 5 complete for 7 innings).
 If it is not yet official, it shall be picked up at a point of suspension prior to the start of the next scheduled game between the two teams or at a time agreed upon by the managers and played to completion or the run rule.
 Teams shall share all expense incurred for this make-up portion of the game including, likely, full umpire expense.
 If the completing of this game would not impact league standing, it need not be completed.
 In addition, the losing manager may elect a loss and the game need not be completed.
 However, if a game would impact league standings and thus post season tournament opportunities, the game must be completed or the manager refusing completion shall be suspended for a portion of the next season at the discretion of the Board.

-1. Once scheduled, if a game is cancelled, the procedures are as follows:
+1. Once scheduled, if a game is canceled, the procedures are as follows:

 1. Coaches can jointly agree on a date within 48 hours of cancellation or…